physrisk/website-source/articles/2021/fractional-derivatives.md

 Status: published

-[Last time]({filename}/articles/2021/arima-models.md) we have seen that ARMA modelis can be integrated (and differentiated) to deal with non-stationarity present in the empirical data.
+[Last time]({filename}/articles/2021/arima-models.md) we have seen that ARMA models can be integrated (and differentiated) to deal with non-stationarity present in the empirical data.
 ARIMA model should be sufficient in most cases, but if the empirical data is know to exhibit "true" long-range memory, then ordinary calculus will not work.
 In those cases one would have